Dire wolf: Dire Wolf Project

-There have been attempts to recreate the dire wolf or its phenotype.
+There have been attempts to recreate the dire wolf or its phenotype, or de-extinct it.
 The first, the Dire Wolf Project, is a program initiated in 1988 by Lois Schwarz of the American Alsatian Breeders Association, aiming to selectively breed dogs to present a dire wolf-like appearance and sell them to private owners.
-The dogs were originally produced by crossing German shepherds and Alaskan malamutes, with English mastiffs and great Pyrenees added for mass and proportions, Akitas for shorter ears and Irish wolfhounds for height and length.
+The dogs were originally produced by crossing German Shepherds and Alaskan Malamutes, with English Mastiffs and Great Pyrenees added for mass and proportions, Akitas for shorter ears and Irish Wolfhounds for height and length.
 As Schwarz herself acknowledges, the project is not based on the scientific method, with the dogs being selected purely on "wishful and fantasy-oriented" aesthetic and practical grounds "matched more to the needs of prospective owners than prehistoric fact".

 Colossal Biosciences

 In April 2025, it was announced that Colossal Biosciences used cloning and gene-editing to birth three genetically modified wolf pups, six-month-old males Romulus and Remus and two-month-old female Khaleesi.
 In-house scientists made 20 edits to 14 key genes in gray wolf EPC cells to match those genes from the dire wolf in order to recreate distinctive dire wolf traits.
-Colossal stated that these minor genetic modifications effectively revive dire wolves as a species.
+Colossal stated that these minor genetic modifications effectively de-extinct dire wolves as a species.
 No ancient dire wolf DNA was actually spliced into the gray wolf's genome.

-Independent experts disagreed with the Colossal Biosciences' claim that these animals are revived dire wolves, asserting that they are "not a dire wolf under any definition of a species ever".
+Independent experts disagreed with the Colossal Biosciences' claim that these animals are de-extinct dire wolves, asserting that they are "not a dire wolf under any definition of a species ever".
 The IUCN Species Survival Commission Canid Specialist Group officially declared that the three animals are neither dire wolves nor proxies of the dire wolves based on the IUCN SSC guiding principles on creating proxies of extinct species for conservation benefit.
 They commented that creating phenotypic proxies does not change the conservation status of an extinct species and may instead threaten the extant species such as gray wolves, and therefore concluded that the Colossal Biosciences' project "does not contribute to conservation."
 Colossal Biosciences released a clarifying document Alignment of Colossal's Dire Wolf De-Extinction Project with IUCN SSC Guiding Principles in response.

-In May 2025, the company's chief scientist Beth Shapiro stated that the three animals are "grey wolves with 20 edits" as purportedly stated by the company "from the very beginning", acknowledging that it is impossible to bring back an extinct organism, or at least an organism "identical to a species that used to be alive".
+In May 2025, the company's chief scientist Beth Shapiro stated that the three animals are "grey wolves with 20 edits" as purportedly stated by the company "from the very beginning", acknowledging that it is impossible to bring back an extinct organism.
 She stated that the term "dire wolves" applied to the pups are a colloquialism.
 This was called a "major departure from what Colossal had said previously".